martinmoland/martinmoland.github.io/_pages/publications.md

 ---
 # Peer-reviewed journal articles

+## Testing causal inference between social media news reliance and (dis)trust of EU institutions with an Instrumental Variable Approach: Lessons from a null-hypothesis case
+Given the well-documented negativity bias and attitudinal entrenchment associated with sharing and debating news in social media, a reasonable and already substantially investigated assumption is that those getting news about the EU mostly from social media would be more sceptical of its institutions than others.
+Empirical research on this topic has thus far largely deployed experimental and observational methods to investigate this assumption.
+We contribute to the existing literature with an Instrumental Variable Approach well-suited to establishing causal relationships in non-experimental data.
+However, we find no blanket causal relationship between relying on social media for news about the EU polity and becoming less trustful of its institutions.
+EU policies aiming to tackle negative effects of social media news consumption, therefore, need to be tailored to different demographic groups.

+Recommended citation:
+Moland, M. and Michailidou, A. (accepted) Testing causal inference between social media news reliance and (dis)trust of EU institutions with an Instrumental Variable Approach: Lessons from a null-hypothesis case

 ## [Opting for opt-outs?
 National identities and support for a differentiated EU](https://github.com/martinmoland/martinmoland.github.io/blob/master/files/Opting%20for%20opt-outs%20-%20AAM.pdf)
 A large literature investigates individual support for European integration.
 However, support for differentiated integration has only recently become an important topic of study for public opinion scholars.
 Previous literature on this issue has not probed how differentiated integration is shaped by exclusively national identities, and whether the effect varies by how differentiation has been framed.
 Using survey data from 2020-21, I show that exclusively national citizens are most likely to support differentiated integration that allows for greater national autonomy and may oppose differentiation whose primary goal it is to facilitate further integration.
 However, I find no clear link between elite framing of differentiated integration and popular support for it.
 This raises important questions both about what kind of differentiated integration will enjoy public legitimacy and how cues shape support for EU differentiation.